wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 const Contacts = mongoose.model('Contacts', contactsSchema);
 ```

-The code above uses mongoose to connect to your MongoDB database, creates a schema for your contacts (the people you will send an SMS message to), and creates a new model called `Contacts` to add and get the contacts from your database.
+The code above uses Mongoose to connect to your MongoDB database, creates a schema for your contacts (the people you will send an SMS message to), and creates a new model called `Contacts` to add and get the contacts from your database.

 Next, add this code to help send SMS messages using the Vonage messages API.